 Karg was elated.
 He felt the eyes of history upon him.
-Soon his name would join the roster of the famous; it would be coupled with those of Gveest, Yockerbow, even Jing -
+Soon his name would join the roster of the famous; it would be coupled with those of Gveest, Yockerbow, even Jingadjusting to his life-supports since sundown.

-Stop!
-Danger!
-He was over the safe limit of euphoria, and took action to correct it.
-He had been adjusting to his lifesupports since sundown.
 Years of experience underwater had accustomed him to similar systems; moonlongs of practice had prepared him for this particular version.
-Nonetheless it had taken a fair while before he persuaded it to eliminate from the cylinder's sealed atmosphere all trace of the pheromones that beset the launch site, redolent himself. of doubt about and must he have overcompensated.
+Nonetheless it had taken a fair while before he persuaded it to eliminate from the cylinder's sealed atmosphere all trace of the pheromones that beset the launch site, redolent of doubt about himself, and he must have overcompensated.